 The one feature of the Prius Prime we like is the Intelligent Parking Assist (IPA) which uses ultrasonic wave sensors to size up a parallel parking space and then squeezes itself into it.
 Just about the only not-so-good thing about the 2017 Prius is the way it looks, but that’s a matter of personal preference.

-This new Prius would be perfect for driving Uber, if you want to find out about check out Hire Brid.
+This new Prius would be perfect for driving Uber, if you want to find out about renting a car for Uber check out Hire Brid.